Cinema Teatro Odeon Cinehall

 50123

-Located in an Italian Renaissance style building which dates from 1462, the Cinema Teatro Savoia was designed by noted architect Marcello Piacentini in 1920 in an Art Nouveau style, opening in 1922.
+Located in an Italian Renaissance style building which dates from 1462, the Cinema Teatro Savoia was designed by noted architect Marcello Piacentini in 1920 in an Art Nouveau style, opening on 14th December 1922 with 1,400 seats.

-It was later re-named Cinema Teatro Odeon it is now operated by the Cinehall Group and remains a first-run single screen cinema today.
-Many films are shown in their original language version (with Italian sub-titles).
+It was later re-named Cinema Teatro Odeon, operated by the Cinehall Group and remained a first-run single screen cinema.
+Many films were shown in their original language version (with Italian sub-titles).
+The seating capacity had been reduced to 688-seats.

 Exterior of the Cinema Teatro Odeon in May 2005: